zowe/docs-site/docs/user-guide/cli-using-daemon-mode.md

 - To enable daemon mode, ensure that you installed [the @next release of Zowe CLI](cli-install-cli-next.md).
 - When you are running Zowe on a Windows operating system in a virtual environment (for example, Windows Sandbox), you might receive an error message that indicates that a library named VCRUNTIME140.dll is missing.
 To correct the error, install Visual C++ Redistributable for Visual Studio 2015.
 For more information, see [Download Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145).
-- When you are running Zowe on a Mac operating system, the Mac executable might need an exception for an unidentified developer.
-For more information, see [Open a Mac app from an unidentified developer](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac).

 ## Running Zowe commands in daemon mode